Weather & Climate Intelligence MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool provides active NWS severe-weather alerts for the US, specifying query methods (by state, lat/lon, or nationwide).
-This distinctly distinguishes it from sibling tools like forecast or current_weather.
+The description clearly states the tool checks active severe-weather alerts from NOAA/NWS, specifies the geographic scope (US), and outlines query methods.
+This distinguishes it from sibling tools like forecast or current_weather.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.